-Figure 5: IntReALL HR 2010 protocol overview, new design randomizing ALL-RE3 backbone (R3Mitox) ± Bortezomib (B), modified BFM HR courses (mHR1-3), optional investigational window, stem-cell transplantation (SCT)
+Figure 5 IntReALL HR 2010 protocol overview, new design randomizing ALL-RE3 backbone (R3Mitox) ± Bortezomib (B), modified BFM HR courses (mHR1-3), optional investigational window, stemcell transplantation (SCT)

 Standardized diagnostic procedures, reference laboratories, and a virtual tissue bank for patient material have been established in all participating countries.
 A comprehensive strategy for biologic research has been agreed with several projects on pathogenesis of the disease, new risk factors and targets for new drugs.
-A new company ServiceXS replacing the partner PopGenTech has been selected and is testing candidate genes for genetic screening.
-An improved genetic classification of childhood relapsed ALL has been established.
+A pilot phase employing PopGenTech deep sequencing technology of candidate genes has been successfully performed showing the sensitivity and specificity of the method.

-Figure 6: Structure of biologic research and flow of research data
+Figure 6 Structure of biologic research and flow of research data